Health HQ is your travel doctor on the Gold Coast

 established travel clinic on the Gold Coast.

-Our travel doctors and nurses have lived and worked in several developing countries around the world, so we have firsthand knowledge of the specific challenges of travelling to and living in these types of areas.
+The travel doctors and nurses at Health HQ have lived and worked in several developing countries around the world, so they have firsthand knowledge of the specific challenges of travelling to and living in these types of areas.

 Click for more information regarding yellow fever vaccinations and our comprehensive range of travel medical kits and accessories.

-All of our travel doctors have completed post-graduate study in travel medicine.
-Two of our travel doctors, Dr Norman Hohl and Dr Simon Thatcher, were the first on the Gold Coast to hold the internationally-recognised Certificate in Travel Health from the International Society of Travel Medicine.
+The travel doctors at Health HQ have all completed post-graduate study in travel medicine.
+Two of the Health HQ travel doctors, Dr Norman Hohl and Dr Simon Thatcher, were the first on the Gold Coast to hold the internationally-recognised Certificate in Travel Health from the International Society of Travel Medicine.

 Book online to see Dr Thatcher (bookings open in new window).